Searching for details:

 Angara-5 to become Russia's biggest rocket

-Following the maiden flight of the Angara-1.2PP space vehicle in July 2014, Russian engineers hoped to quintuple their success with the liftoff of a five-booster configuration of the new-generation rocket.
-The first such vehicle to fly was designated Angara-A5-1LM, where 1LM stood for the "1st flight machine."
+Following the maiden flight of the Angara-1.2PP space vehicle in July 2014, Russian engineers hope to quintuple their success with the liftoff of a five-booster configuration of the new-generation rocket on Dec.
+23, 2014, at 08:57 Moscow Time.
 Angara-5 will become Russia's most powerful space booster and will eventually replace the nation's workhorse Proton rocket.
 Unlike Proton, all members of the Angara family will employ relatively non-toxic propellant on all but one upper stage.

-Previous chapter: The inaugural flight of the Angara rocket
+Previous chapter: The inaugural flight of the Angara-1 rocket

 Above: The Angara-A5 rocket configured for the first launch.
 (CLICKABLE)